kpsocal/OpenAiAssistantForOrderCloud/Readme.txt

-The source code provides a way to connect Sitecore OrderCloud with OpenAI Assistant.
+The source code provides a way to connect Sitecore OrderCloud with OpenAI Assistant using Dot Net framework.

 The soucre code is for reference.
 Actual implementation may differ and will depend on the project.